JorjaFox/website/content/posts/library/news/2006/cbs-news-the-early-show.md

 "You're more Sara than Jorja," Chen observed.

 "Yeah, yeah, no, it's confusing sometimes," Fox responded.
-"Certain times of the year, I'll buy a piece of wardrobe and I'll look at it in the summer and I'll be like, &#8216;Who bought that?
+"Certain times of the year, I'll buy a piece of wardrobe and I'll look at it in the summer and I'll be like, 'Who bought that?
 Who did...
 Oh, right, Sara must have bought that!'" she laughed.
 "You know, it's a strange thing that you go in and out of."

-Last season ended with Nick Stokes, portrayed by George Eads, buried alive &#8212; and this season appeared to follow in that dark tradition, Chen said.
+Last season ended with Nick Stokes, portrayed by George Eads, buried alive - and this season appeared to follow in that dark tradition, Chen said.
 There was a murder scene that echoed the Holocaust, another episode in which a woman was sealed alive inside a chimney, and the team even investigated a mass suicide.

 "I think the word has come down on the Internet," said Gary Dourdan, who plays Warrick Brown.
 "I think they've been getting feedback, that's what people like.
 They like watching the train wreck.
 They like watching the car accident.
 They like watching the dark stuff.
 We can show things on our show, on network television, the bloodiest stuff.